FrancescoFakhoury/group-project-ecom/README.md

 You will make use of _everything_ that you have learned thus far in the bootcamp to build an e-commerce app that will showcase all of the provided _wearables_ items.

-The stack is React.Js, Redux, Node.Js, and styled-components.
+The stack is React.Js, Node.Js, and styled-components.

 Your node server should be RESTful and follow REST principles, at least to the extent we learned during the bootcamp.